apache/pulsar/site/docs/latest/functions/overview.md

 output: persistent://sample/standalone/ns1/test_result
 ```

+You can also mix and match configuration methods by specifying some function attributes via the CLI and others via YAML configuration.

 ## Supported languages

 Pulsar Functions can currently be written in [Java](../../functions/api#java) and [Python](../../functions/api#python).
 Support for additional languages is coming soon.